Multi-Task GRPO: Reliable LLM Reasoning Across Tasks: Multi-Task Post-Training Objective

 \subsection{Adapting GRPO for Worst-Task Reward Maximization}

 We begin by considering the case $\varepsilon = 0$, which enforces the strongest notion of task-wise robustness and yields a minimax objective for multi-task post-training.
-This setting has been extensively studied in the literature under the framework of distributionally robust optimization \cite{sagawa2019distributionally,oren2019distributionally,xie2023doremi}.
-A common theme in such approaches to minimax or group-robust objectives is to alternate between updating the model parameters and updating the group weights $z$, where groups with higher loss are assigned larger weights.
-This inherently assumes that the loss is a reliable scalar signal that accurately reflects the group's performance.
+This setting has been extensively studied in the literature as distributionally robust optimization \cite{sagawa2019distributionally,oren2019distributionally,xie2023doremi}.
+A common theme in such approaches to minimax or group-robust objectives is to alternate between updating the model parameters and updating group weights $z$, where groups with higher loss are assigned larger weights.
+This inherently assumes that the loss is a reliable scalar signal that reflects the group's performance.

 In the multi-task GRPO setting, however, this assumption no longer holds.
 The GRPO objective is based on probability-weighted advantages and can evaluate to zero both when all sampled responses are incorrect and when all sampled responses are correct.
 While this behavior is acceptable for updating the policy parameters $\theta$, it introduces ambiguity when comparing across tasks for updating weights: a task on which the policy completely fails can appear indistinguishable (in terms of $J_{\mathrm{GRPO}}$) from a task on which the policy performs perfectly.
 In a multi-task setting, where task weights must be adapted based on task performance, such ambiguity can lead to systematically misleading updates.
 To our knowledge, this issue has not been discussed in prior works, as it arises specifically from the structure of GRPO-style objectives used in modern LLM post-training.